 Response Handling

-Each operation returns a discriminated union: either a successful API response
+Each operation returns a discriminated union: either a compliant API response

-Validation is opt-out by default (success responses expose a parsed
+Validation is opt-out by default (compliant responses expose a parsed field).

 You can disable automatic validation at runtime by providing